DivTruth/oauth-addon/README.md

 Quick Start
 -----------
-* Simple add this package to your Div Starter (or Site Application) with `/mu-plugins/`.
+* Simple add this package to your Div Starter (or Site Application) within `/mu-plugins/`.
 Assuming [Div Library](https://github.com/DivTruth/div-library) is activated the add on should be initiated.
 Navigate to "Site Options -> Settings" (by default) to begin setting up

 FAQ
 ---